 - For residential and "non-rateable" units unable to be occupied due to earthquake damage, all rates levied on the value of improvements will be remitted (i.e. rates will be charged on land value only, as if the property had been demolished).
-This remission will cease once the property becomes inhabited or inhabitable. - For business properties which are only unable to be occupied due to a dangerously earthquake-damaged
+This remission will cease once the property becomes inhabited or inhabitable. - For business properties which are only unable to be occupied due to a dangerously earthquakedamaged adjacent building, 30% of total rates will be remitted for the period that this circumstance persists.

-- adjacent building, 30% of total rates will be remitted for the period that this circumstance persists. - For residential and "non-rateable" properties that are considered by the Council to be at risk of rock-fall, cliff collapse, unsafe access or retaining wall issues, and where the occupant has been instructed by the Council to vacate the property and issued with a notice under section 124 of the Building Act 2004, all rates will be 100% remitted.
+- For residential and "non-rateable" properties that are considered by the Council to be at risk of rock-fall, cliff collapse, unsafe access or retaining wall issues, and where the occupant has been instructed by the Council to vacate the property and issued with a notice under section 124 of the Building Act 2004, all rates will be 100% remitted.
 This remission will cease once the section 124 notice is lifted or, if the property is to be sold to the Crown, the date of settlement. - For green-zoned properties in the Port Hills identified by the Council as being Mass Land Movement Class I risk, 100% of all rates will be remitted.
-This remission will cease at the earlier of; - The date at which a Council and /or Crown offer to purchase is either settled or rejected, - The date at which Council remediation work intended to protect the property is completed, or - o 30 June 2016 - For residential Red Zone land that was vacant or under construction at 22 February 2011, 100% of rates will be remitted until the earlier of 30 June 2016, or the Crown makes a decision on the future of the land (including a purchase offer).
+This remission will cease at the earlier of; - The date at which a Council and /or Crown offer to purchase is either settled or rejected, - The date at which Council remediation work intended to protect the property is completed, or - 30 June 2017

-Any new applications must be in writing, and any new remissions granted will not be back-dated prior to 1 July 2015.
+Any new applications must be in writing, and any new remissions granted will not be back-dated prior to 1 July 2016.
 The Council may seek assurance or evidence from time to time that properties receiving these remissions remain eligible.